 |

-McConnell Dowell Managing Director for New Zealand and the Pacific Islands, Fraser Wyllie said the project aligned perfectly with the company's capabilities and values.
-"With our strength in marine construction and our established networks in the Pacific, this project is a perfect fit.
-We have a strong track record for delivering logistically challenging marine projects and our vision is to build a better life across the Pacific."
+The project aligns perfectly with our capabilities and values.
+We have a strong track record for delivering logistically challenging marine projects and our vision is to build a better life across the Pacific.

 The design and construct contract was awarded by the Australian Government in April 2019.
-The project team completed a six-month-long design and procurement period and had mobilised at several sites when the Covid-19 pandemic hit in March 2020.
+Our project team completed a six-month-long design and procurement period and had mobilised at several sites when the COVID-19 pandemic hit in March 2020.

 Construction already underway in Fiji, Tonga, Samoa, Vanuatu, and the Solomon Islands was put on hold and sites were shut down.
 When many of the borders reopened around mid-2022 the teams remobilised and restarted construction according to each county’s codes and regulations.